 The new building blocks are based on people, leadership, talents, skills.
 Time will flow regardless if you “manage” it well or not.
 Developing a crack team is under your control despite the flow of time.

 First a quick tutorial on our perception, decision making, behavior flow.
 See references below for in-depth description and analysis.

-In a nutshell this process happens instantly, automatically, sometimes subconsciously, all day with each and every one of us.
+In a nutshell people’s reaction process happens instantly, automatically, sometimes subconsciously, all day with each and with every one of us.